cswartzvi/hamilton/examples/styling_visualization/README.md

 ## Use cases
-The Hamilton visualizations help you document your code and communicate what your dataflow does.
+The Apache Hamilton visualizations help you document your code and communicate what your dataflow does.
 Adapting the style to your given context can help highlight
 - code ownership
 - data sources
 - personally identifiable information